 The Consuming Modern Slavery report says that consumers recognise that responsibilities are equally distributed between governments, companies, and consumers themselves.

-Better laws, international cooperation, corporate transparency, social responsibility, clear information and awareness of our consumption methods are the starting points to eradicate modern slavery.
+Better laws, international cooperation, corporate transparency, social responsibility, clear information and awareness of our consumption methods are the starting points to eradicate modern slavery

 Image credits: A21 Campaign

-We are also partnered with Freeset USA, a Fair Trade non-profit in business for freedom from oppression, poverty, & ignorance.
+We are also partner with Freeset USA, a Fair Trade non-profit in business for freedom from oppression, poverty, & ignorance.
 Their mission is to bring freedom to communities in West Bengal, India and beyond through employment and education.

 Freeset India also exists to offer employment to people who've been marginalized by society.
 They have strategically placed their facilities in communities written off by society because they believe these communities deserve to live a life of freedom.